It’s unusual to require a Common Licence but this page explains the basic information about them if you’ve been advised that you need one.

 - One or both of you are British but live abroad.

 - One or both of you live in the UK but your home is not in England or Wales.

 - Your home address is likely to change during the time when banns would normally be read out.

 Here are some key facts about Common Licences:-

 - A Common Licence replaces the need for banns.

 - If you already have a legally-recognised connection to the church where you’re getting married, a Common Licence application is usually straightforward and the vicar will guide you on this.

-- If you don’t have one of the connections with your marrying church, and don’t have time before your wedding to create one, applying for a Special Licence or Superintendent Registrar’s Certificate may be suggested, depending on your circumstances.
+- If you don’t have one of the connections with your marrying church, and don’t have time before your wedding to create one, applying for a Special Licence or Superintendent Registrar’s Marriage Schedule may be suggested, depending on your circumstances.

 - The granting of a Common Licence is at the discretion of the church legal official to whom the application is made, so is not necessarily a guaranteed route to marrying in a particular church.